 Lost Property - We have had a pair of riding gloves, a bike light and bike trip computer handed in to us, if you think they are yours please get in touch with a description so we can get them back to you.
 Contact us at firstname.lastname@example.org

-Easter 2013 saw hundreds of cyclists take on The Big Easy, the ultimate antidote to all those serious lycra laden cycling events held across the country.
-The Big Easy ride is 43kms and we encouraged you to take all day and enjoy the many tasty Hawke’s Bay distractions along the way.
+The Big Easy on the Hawke’s Bay Trails is the ultimate antidote to all those serious lycra laden cycling events held across the country.
+The Big Easy ride is 45kms and we encourage you to take all day and enjoy the many tasty Hawke’s Bay distractions along the way.

 At 10am Easter Saturday we rode out from the Havelock North Domain, heading out on Te Mata Road to hit the limestone off-road Hawke’s Bay Trails.
 After enjoying 45km of tasty stops riders finished at Church Road Winery for the finale party and concert.